Bigroads logo

 ATV/ORV-ing in the Black Hills - there are thousands of miles of off-road trails and many rental companies to choose from in the region

-Bear Country USA, Rapid City - excellent drive-thru wildlife park featuring North American animals
+Bear Country USA, Rapid City - an excellent (mostly drive-through) wildlife park featuring North American animals; don't miss the bear cubs

 Big Thunder Gold Mine, Keystone - one of several gold mine-themed attractions in the Black Hills; underground mine tours and gold panning